smerth/macos-setup/README.md

 > **_N.B.
 If you install Homebrew then install and configure Warp first, you can open this README in Warp and click on bash blocks within the doc to execute bash scripts in the Warp terminal._**

+## Log in to Github on Safari

+Later we'll abondon Safari in favor of Firefox but for now log in to GitHub as this will be useful throughout.

+## Download the zip of this repo

+Unpack at `/` so you can use the files.

 ## Install Developer Tools

 Since it takes a while start this now...